Alloy Artifacts

 New Factory at Minamishimizu

-In 1957 the head office and factory moved to Minamishimizu-cho in Sakai City, and the secondary factory was closed after integrating the operations into the main factory.
+In January of 1957 the head office and factory moved to Minamishimizu-cho in Sakai City, and the secondary factory was closed after integrating the operations into the main factory.
 By this time the company's production system had integrated all functions including forging, machining, heat treating, and finishing.
-[Editor's note: should have JIS re-certification for factory move?]
+The record for the factory move can be seen in the 1958 Certified List for Class B4604/B4606.

 On September 17, 1962 the company received JIS certificate 8976 for class B4630 (open-end wrenches).
 The record for this certification can be seen in the 1964 Certified List for Class B4630.